Google Wave could trigger a major rethinking about hosted unified communications, but it's facing enterprise favorites

 In fact, Google announced that anyone is free to modify or host his own Wave infrastructure, so an enterprise could theoretically host a Wave server set to its particular security and privacy specifications.

-This contrasts sharply with many unified communications offerings that define
+This contrasts sharply with many unified communications offerings that define fairly specifically what capabilities they offer and what they do not, as well as how those capabilities can be accessed.

 "Most of the stuff I've read about [Wave] has been fairly myopic," said Tom Nolle, president of CIMI Corp.
 "It's not a search strategy.
 Truthfully, this has nothing to do with email.
 It's a social communications architecture, around which you can build all sorts of services."